chillbroccoli/dare-drop/README.md

 ```

 But keep in mind you'd have to alter scripts in the `package.json` in the root of the project, as it uses `pnpm` by default

+### REST API Testing

+If you want to test REST API Endpoints through `Postman` software, you can do that by importing `dare-drop.postman_collection.json` into your `Postman` collections, then you'd have to do the same for `environment`, you need to import `dare-drop.postman_environment.json` to your `Postman` environments and set it as active one, as it have environment variables that are needed to run requests